FREQUENTLY ASKED QUESTIONS for MCDII'S SKILLED WORKER PROGRAM

 How long do I have to wait to know if I am selected for Morden’s Community Driven Immigration Initiative?

 After you send your application online, you will receive a notification stating at which time your application will be reviewed.
-It is usually within one month from submission.
+It is usually within one to two months from submission.
+If you do not meet minimum criteria such as proven language ability, you may not receive a response.

 How long does the whole process take?